27factorial/mvector/README.md

 ---

 ### addVector
 addVector is a function in the library that adds two vectors together.
-Note that it only works with vectors of equal dimensions/size.
+Note that it only works with vectors of equal dimensions/size. (return type is `mVector::mVector`.)

 Syntax:
 ```cpp